One Pager - 5 min read

 Route messages to the right person or team

 Ready to find new Rule templates and scale your team’s workflow?
 Here’s a preview of 6 actions you can automate from a template in our new Rules Library.

 Tag un-replied messages after a specific time elapsed to surface possible breaches.
 For example, if a support team has a 24 hour response time turnaround, you can automatically apply a tag like “SLA warning ” to messages approaching a breach to escalate them and signal to your team to prioritize that work.
 Or, automatically assign messages at risk of a beach to a specific teammate so they can tackle it right away.

 2. Automatically assign messages to a teammate after applying a tag and take that task off everyone else’s plate

 For example, perhaps Shanice handles all communication with Disney, a VIP customer.
 You can automatically tag their messages with a “VIP” tag, then assign them to Shanice so it’s the first thing she’ll see in her inbox.
 Or, let’s say Tommy handles all escalated support inquiries related to a specific high-end component called ‘MDJ-11’.
 This Rule template could automatically assign him messages anytime someone on the team applies the tag ‘MDJ-11’.
 This saves the team time from having to manually apply the escalation tag and then also manually assign the messages to Tommy.

 3. Get a notification when extra-important messages arrive

 Alert teammates to messages sent from a person or address.
-For example, Mike is the CEO of a critical account; you can use a Notify Rule template to ping your inbox whenever Mike emails any team inbox, be it support@, finance@, or complaints@, so you can keep an eye on, or even intervene, when needed.
+For example, Mike is the CEO of a critical account; you can use a Notify Rule template to ping your inbox whenever Mike emails any team inbox, be it [email protected], [email protected], or [email protected], so you can keep an eye on, or even intervene, when needed.
 You could also configure the Rule to notify a CSM whenever their account writes into support, so they can reach out and make the personal connection.